abdrahmansoltan/Learning-Notes/HTML-CSS/04-CSS.md

 ### `z-index`

+It specifies the elevation of an element relative to other elements on the page.

 - by default, it's equal to `0`
-- if multiple elements have the same `z-index`, then the last one is higher than the others and so on..
+- if multiple elements have the same `z-index`, then the last one is higher than the others and so on.
-- it doesn't work on elements with a `position: absolute`
+- it doesn't work on elements with a `position: static;`
 - you can't hover on something that have a negative `z-index`

 ---